nbitzz/candle-extra-packages/README.md

 # candle-extra-packages
-A collection of fun packages that really didn't make sense being built into Candlelight.
+A collection of packages that really didn't make sense being built into Candlelight.

 ## How to install a package